inoio/sbt-pillar-plugin/README.md

 The `pillarReplicationStrategyConfigKey` is optional, the default value is `SimpleStrategy`.
 The `pillarReplicationFactorConfigKey` is optional, the default value is `3`.
+The `pillarDefaultConsistencyLevelConfigKey` is optional, the default value is `QUORUM`.

 ## Usage